interbotix-docs/WidowX-Arm/software.rst

 Firmware
 --------

   Firmware for the WidowX is dependent on how you intend to control it.
+For an ROS installation or to use Dynamanager, you will use the ros sketch in the ArbotiX Sketches folder you downloaded in the Arduino IDE Setup.
+To use the Arm with the Armlink Software, you will use the Armlink Sketch and follow the Armlink instructions.

 Firmware: ROS
 -------------

-  For an ROS install, you use the ROS passthrough you installed during the Arduino IDE setup.
+  For an ROS install, you use the ROS sketch you downloaded in the Arduino IDE Setup.